prajwalpkp2106/Tango_flutter/README.md

-# Tango_flutter
 # Flutter Social App

-This project is a Flutter application that combines features from Tinder, Omegle, and Instagram, developed as part of an internship.
-It leverages Firebase for backend services and multiple technologies for real-time communication and messaging.
+This project is a Flutter mobile application that integrates functionalities inspired by Tinder (swipe-based matching), Omegle (anonymous video chatting), and Instagram (photo sharing and social networking).
+It utilizes Firebase for the backend services, including authentication, real-time database, cloud storage, and messaging.

+The application leverages WebRTC for peer-to-peer video communication and Socket.IO for real-time messaging and room management.
+It offers a seamless user experience with smooth transitions and responsive UI components built using Flutter widgets.

 ## Features